LFM-3D: Learnable Feature Matching Across Wide Baselines Using 3D Signals: LFM-3D

 \textbf{Normalized object coordinates.} The Normalized Object Coordinate Space (NOCS)~\cite{wang2019normalized} is a 3D space defined over the unit cube that can be used to represent the geometry of all instances of an object class in a canonical orientation.
 Given an image of an unseen object instance, a NOCS map can be computed that predicts 3D normalized coordinates $\mathbf n_i \in \mathbb R^3$ per pixel with respect to the canonical reference frame.
 Note that a prerequisite to exploit NOCS is to register all objects in the category in the same coordinate space.
 From the NOCS estimates, one can solve for the 6D object pose of the instance with respect to the canonical orientation by using the 2D-3D correspondences between image pixels and NOCS points to solve the Perspective-n-Point (PnP) problem \cite{kneip2011novel,haralick1994review}.
 However, we observe in our experiments that fine-grained pose estimation accuracy is highly sensitive to the quality of the predicted NOCS map.

 \textbf{Monocular depth estimation.} Monocular Depth Estimation (MDE)~\cite{eigen2014depth, godard2017unsupervised} is the task of predicting the depth value of each pixel given a single RGB image as the input.
 In most modern applications, the output is a dense inverse depth map of the same resolution as the input image.
-Each pixel takes on a value proportional to the disparity $1/d$, where $d$ is the estimated depth of the pixel.
-Among various other reasons, this formulation better handles depth values at large distances.
 Compared to depth obtained from metric-based depth sensors (stereo cameras, LIDAR, etc.), MDE suffers from scale ambiguity, which makes it hard to be used directly for pose estimation.
-However, for our purpose, we found that MDE provides sufficient 3D signals to boost correspondence estimation, and we use the publicly available DPT~\cite{ranftl2021vision} model for MDE.
+Despite the scale ambiguity problem, MDE models can be trained on massive amounts of data from varying image domains to produce robust relative depth estimates~\cite{Ranftl2020, ranftl2021vision}.
+For our purpose, we found that these relative depth estimates provides sufficient 3D signals to boost correspondence estimation.